sakhmatd/swege/README.md

 # CREDITS
 Many thanks to David Parsons for the Discount library.

+# BUGS/TODO
+* Currently, swege rebuilds the website every time you run it.
+Would be nice to generate a manifest of built files so as to know which files to update.

 # CONTRIBUTING
 Contributions are welcome no matter who you are and where you come from.